2026, Contra Costa County, Reading/Writing, High School, Funded Projects

 Our project was born out of a desire to acquire the necessary skills and tools to help our struggling readers.
 Orton-Gillingham’s multisensory training will provide our team of cross grade level elementary educators with the tools and protocols to deliver an effective Tier One and Tier Two intervention that will support students with dyslexia, multilingual students, and students struggling with foundational reading skills.
 We will work with an on-site consultant, share our learnings with site staff and district educators, and form a PLC to assist teachers who are learning how to implement these new strategies.

-Reading/Writing, Santa Clara County, 2024, Elementary School, Funded Projects
+2024, Santa Clara County, Reading/Writing, Elementary School, Funded Projects

 Our team is committed to doing all we can to ensure that all our students are successful readers.
 We are setting out to transform our kinder-1st grade literacy program by doing a series of personalized professional development with The Reading League.

-Reading/Writing, San Francisco, 2024, Elementary School, Funded Projects
+2024, San Francisco, Reading/Writing, Elementary School, Funded Projects

 This project serves to enhance our professional capacities as teachers by providing us with the requisite knowledge and skills to instruct emergent biliteracy students effectively.